-There are many things to consider when using commercial solar light systems for any project.
-First and foremost, not all solar lights are created equal and there is definitely no "one size fits all" solution.
-Due to sun hour differences in different parts of the world as well as needs for every project can be completely different, utilizing these five tools and working with a qualified solar lighting specialist will ensure your commercial solar lighting project be a successful one.
+First and foremost, not all solar lights are created equal, and there is definitely no "one size fits all" solution.
+Due to sun hour differences in different parts of the world, and needs for every project can be completely different.
+However, utilizing these five tools and working with a qualified solar lighting specialist will ensure your commercial solar lighting project is a successful one.

 1. Google Earth

 Where is your project located?
 The first thing to figure out is where exactly is the solar lighting systems going to be installed.
 One of the best tools is to use Google Earth to see the exact location to learn about any obstacles that could create a problem, such as shading from nearby trees or buildings.
 It is also used to determine rough estimates of the size area that will be lit.

 There are applications where the light needs to be placed, and without the use of Google Earth, you may not know that there are buildings, trees, or other obstacles that would not allow for a good solar installation.
 Google Earth can also show you an area where you could remotely mount the solar power assembly nearby to gather the sun while allowing the light to be installed in the shade.

 This also allows a solar lighting specialist to provide project assessments and lighting layouts.
 For example, understanding a parking lot by viewing it on Google Earth would enable them to place the light poles in the correct areas and illuminate the parking lot correctly.
 Without this information, it can be challenging to determine how many lights are required for a project and where the best placement for each pole would be.